dwighthubbard/django-easy-app/README.rst

   that are set up with the djang0-easy-app functionality.
 * A django-easy-app django app has the following functionality that simplify using django.
 * The ability to specify the url routing using a new "route" attribute on django class based view classes.
-This akes it possible to write and use class based views without needing to seperately update the urls.py.
+This akes it possible to write and use class based views without needing to understand regular expressions and seperately update the urls.py.
 * Adds a starteasyapp command to manage.py to allow for easily creating additional django-easy-app enabled django apps.

 Quickstart